MiningTcup/Roblox-Multi-Instance/README.md

 1. Open the program
 2. Make sure to close all instances of Roblox
 3. Press any key
-4. You can now open as many Roblox instances as you want on the same device, granted they are on seperate accounts.
+4. You can now open as many Roblox instances as you want on the same device, granted they are on separate accounts.

 ***